UnGuZartex/Blockr/Documentation/UseCases.md

 ### Extensions
 1a.
 When the user releases the mouse key, one of the block's connectors is near a compatible opposite connector of another block
- 1. The system adds a new block of the same type to the Program Area; the new block is inserted into an existing group of connected blocks at the matching connection point.
+ 1. The system inserts the block into an existing group of connected blocks at the matching connection point.

 1b.
 When the user releases the left mouse key outside the Program Area and Palette
  1. The system doesn't change the block's position.